What should you really know about browsing for homes online?

 - Hospital ratings: HealthInsight.org, LeapfrogGroup.org, and U.S. News and World Report rankings

-For more information about buying or selling a home, be sure to work with a Realtor, a member of the National Association of Realtors.
-Snohomish County Camano Association of Realtors is the voice for real estate in Snohomish County.
-If you have questions for The Expert about Real Estate email us at email@example.com, or by visiting https://www.sccar.org.
+For more information about buying or selling a home, be sure to work with a REALTOR®, a member of the National Association of REALTORS®.
+Snohomish County-Camano Association of REALTORS® is the voice for real estate in Snohomish County.
+If you have questions for The Expert about real estate email us at firstname.lastname@example.org, or by visiting www.sccar.org.